arogachev/arogachev.com/_pages/portfolio/2013-1-psychological-tests-online.md

 ## Phase 3 - Transition to Yii 2 Framework and further improvements

-At some point in "Fora" company we started to use second version of Yii since the first one inevitably became obsolete and was more difficult to support.
+At some point in "FORA" company we started to use second version of Yii since the first one inevitably became obsolete and was more difficult to support.
 Along with this I decided to upgrade "Psychological tests online" project to newer version too.
 As it turned out - it was done for good reason.
 Work with project became easier and more productive.
 It was also a promising step in terms of future support.
 The code base was not so huge yet and migration process was